-Notice of Annual General Meeting of Shareholders and Management Proxy Circular
+Notice of Annual General and Special Meeting of Shareholders and Management Proxy Circular

-The Management Proxy Circular is provided in connection with the solicitation of proxies by the management of CGI Group Inc. for use at the Annual General Meeting of Shareholders of the Company, on January 31, 2018.
+The Management Proxy Circular is provided in connection with the solicitation of proxies by the management of CGI Group Inc. for use at the Annual General and Special Meeting of Shareholders of the Company, on January 30, 2019.

-CGI's statement of corporate governance practices as they relate to the corporate governance Guidelines of the Toronto Stock Exchange and the Corporate Governance rules of the New York Stock Exchange is contained in the Management Proxy Circular and is also available as a separate document.
+CGI's statement of corporate governance practices as they relate to the corporate governance Guidelines of the Toronto Stock Exchange and the Corporate Governance rules of the New York Stock Exchange is contained in the Management Proxy Circular.

 Regulatory filings: SEDAR and EDGAR